Hawaii State Alzheimer’s Plan Overview

 in hospice with a primary diagnosis of dementia

-increase of geriatricians in Hawaii needed to meet the demand in 2050
+number of geriatricians in Hawaii in 2021